CamilleThHEIG/consuly/applicationProtocol/consulyProtocol.md

 ## Section 1 - Overview

 Consuly protocol is a custom application protocol used by the application consuly.

 ## Section 2 - Transport Protocol

-Consuly protocol uses UDP to be able to handle multiple communications at the same time.
+Consuly protocol uses UDP to be able to handle multiple communications at the same time.  **Used port is yet to be defined.**
 Every message must be encoded in UTF-8 and delimited by a newline character (\n).
 The messages are treated as text messages.
 The emitter must initiate the communication with the server.
 Once connected to a server, a user can join or create a group.
 When the client is done, it closes communication with the server, and when nobody is connected to the server for a delimited time,